marcellinamichie291/bitholla/README.md

 ## Using Application

+* The app records data locally in **price.csv** as soon as it starts running, regardless of there being a user
+* **price.csv** is written over everytime the app is restarted
-* The app does not record price change data unless a user is signed in
+* The app records data to a database that can be downloaded via link only when a user is signed in
 * To sign up for the app, click on the **Sign up** button in the navbar
 * After being signed in, the app will start recording data onto the database and associate them to the currently signed in user
 * To download price changes of all exchanges (Binance, BitMEX, Bitstamp), click on the **Download File** button located in the main jumbotron